 Hewlett Packard Enterprise (HPE) Gains As Market Dips: What You Should Know

-Coming into today, shares of the information technology products and services provider had lost 11.17% in the past month.
-In that same time, the Computer and Technology sector lost 5.66%, while the S&P 500 lost 6.03%.
+Heading into today, shares of the information technology products and services provider had lost 7.6% over the past month, lagging the Computer and Technology sector's gain of 2.76% and the S&P 500's gain of 1.51% in that time.

-Wall Street will be looking for positivity from Hewlett Packard Enterprise as it approaches its next earnings report date.
-On that day, Hewlett Packard Enterprise is projected to report earnings of $0.48 per share, which would represent year-over-year growth of 2.13%.
+Hewlett Packard Enterprise will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Hewlett Packard Enterprise to post earnings of $0.48 per share.
+This would mark year-over-year growth of 2.13%.
 Meanwhile, our latest consensus estimate is calling for revenue of $6.97 billion, up 1.1% from the prior-year quarter.

-HPE's full-year Zacks Consensus Estimates are calling for earnings of $2.02 per share and revenue of $28.23 billion.
-These results would represent year-over-year changes of +3.06% and +1.59%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.02 per share and revenue of $28.23 billion.
+These totals would mark changes of +3.06% and +1.59%, respectively, from last year.

 Any recent changes to analyst estimates for Hewlett Packard Enterprise should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.67% higher.
-Hewlett Packard Enterprise is currently sporting a Zacks Rank of #5 (Strong Sell).
+Hewlett Packard Enterprise currently has a Zacks Rank of #4 (Sell).

-Valuation is also important, so investors should note that Hewlett Packard Enterprise has a Forward P/E ratio of 6.46 right now.
-For comparison, its industry has an average Forward P/E of 31.58, which means Hewlett Packard Enterprise is trading at a discount to the group.
+Digging into valuation, Hewlett Packard Enterprise currently has a Forward P/E ratio of 6.44.
+This valuation marks a discount compared to its industry's average Forward P/E of 30.71.

-Also, we should mention that HPE has a PEG ratio of 1.73.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Computer - Integrated Systems industry currently had an average PEG ratio of 1.58 as of yesterday's close.
+Also, we should mention that HPE has a PEG ratio of 1.72.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Computer - Integrated Systems was holding an average PEG ratio of 1.55 at yesterday's closing price.

 The Computer - Integrated Systems industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 160, which puts it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 192, putting it in the bottom 24% of all 250+ industries.

 Click to get this free report